 Nursing Transfer Credit Policy

-In addition to specific Nursing course transfer policies noted above and other Great Bay Community College transfer credit policies, a minimum grade of C+ (76.67%) must have been achieved in Human Anatomy & Physiology I and II and Microbiology within a five year period from the time of acceptance into the Nursing program in order to have these courses meet the Nursing curriculum requirements.
+In addition to specific Nursing course transfer policies noted above and other Great Bay Community College transfer credit policies, a minimum grade of C+ (76.67%) must have been achieved in Human Anatomy & Physiology I and II, and Microbiology (4 credits with a laboratory component) in order to have these courses meet the Nursing curriculum requirements.

 Program Outcomes

-• Communicate professionally and collaboratively with individuals, families and members of the interdisciplinary healthcare team to promote mutual respect and shared decision making.
+Communicate effectively, professionally, and collaboratively with individuals, families and members of the interdisciplinary healthcare team.
 (Communication/Collaboration and Teamwork)

-• Utilize information and technology to manage information, minimize error and support decision making.
-(Informatics & Technology)
+Utilize information and technology to manage information, minimize error, and support quality and safety indicators for clinical decision-making.
+(Informatics & Technology, Quality Improvement, Safety)

 Statistics